DVD-quality lessons (including tabs/sheet music) available for immediate viewing on any device.

 "The Crude Dude", Custom D-Scale Banjo made for me by Ken White of Elkins, WV (now deceased.)

-1969 Gibson Blue Ridge Model Acoustic Guitar (my Grandfathers')
+1969 Gibson Blue Ridge Model Acoustic Guitar

-Jake Wildwood Silverware box resonator guitar
+“Sterling”, 2019 Jake Wildwood Silverware box “Parts-caster” resonator guitar.

 Kneebow from Vauldville